aiman-al-masoud/highflyer_chat/README.md

 $ source ./my_env/bin/activate
 ```

-##### (You should notice that the console starts displating the virtual environment's name before your own and the dollar-sign).
+##### (You should notice that the console starts displaying the virtual environment's name before your own name and the dollar-sign).